diabpsx/divination/README.md

 - dat: .DAT graphic data file.
 - pal: File to output RGB palette data.

+### dtext
+Converts compiled string files (e.g. MAINTXT.ENG) back into plain text files.

+Usage: dtext [dat] [entries] [out]

+- dat: The compiled text file.
+- entries: Number of strings in the file.
+(This will be automated in the future)
+- out: File to output the text data.

 ### dstream
 Dumps the contents of stream files (.DIR/.BIN pair).
 These contain all of the game data, including binary overlays.